collardeau/svelte-fluid-header/README.md

 Slots give you control of your content and your style.

-To style the wrapper element and the default button of a `svelte-fluid-header` component, there are two classes that you can hook into: `fluid-header-container` and `fluid-header-button`;
+To style the container element of the header, you can hook into the `fluid-header-container` class.
+To style the default button, there is `fluid-header-button`;

 ```html
 <style>